-Myopic patients that have had corrective surgery are still at risk of a retinal detachment because this type of refractive surgery only modifies the cornea or lens that is found in the front of the eye (whereas the retina is located in the back of eye).
+Myopic patients who have had corrective surgery are still at risk of a retinal detachment because this type of refractive surgery only modifies the cornea or lens that is found in the front of the eye (whereas the retina is located in the back of eye).

-Traumatic Retinal Detachment, Superior tears.”
+Traumatic Retinal Detachment, Superior tears

 The scleral buckle is a surgical procedure in which a sponge or band is sutured to the walls of the eye creating an indentation or internal depression.
 The purpose of this procedure is to close retinal breaks by positioning the wall of the eyeball to the retina and to reduce the traction of the internal gel that caused the break.
 The scleral buckle is placed around the entire circumference of the eye to create a 360 degree closure.

 Although the majority of retinal detachments are simple and can be satisfactorily treated with a scleral buckle, a vitrectomy offers a greatly improved prognosis for more complex detachments.
 A vitrectomy is a surgery performed inside of the eye using ports through which light, cut, and suction probes enter.
 A vitrectomy is suggested in cases where the retinal breaks cannot be visualized, and in cases of retinal detachments in which the retinal breaks cannot be treated with a scleral explant in a single procedure (which are usually detachments involving giant tears or posterior tears).